farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 A PC's condition acts as a combat pacing mechanism, but also as a way to represent the character's current health condition.

-### Changing Condition Clock
+### Changing The Stress Clock

-If characters in your world are supposed to be weaker to tougher, change the number of segments in the condition clock.
+If characters in your world are supposed to be weaker to tougher, change the number of segments in the stress clock.

 This is an easy change that has a big impact on in-game challenges.

-Be warned that having bigger condition clocks can make conflicts drag for longer.
+Be warned that having bigger stress clocks can make conflicts drag for longer.
 This can either be a good, or bad thing, depending on what you're going for.

 ### Changing Recovery

 Another important detail about condition is that they are supposed to recover after a time.

-By default, a condition clocks recovers **one segment per session**, if the fiction allows it.
+By default, a stress clocks recovers **one segment per session**, if the fiction allows it.

 You could offer other opportunities to PCs to get better.
 Perhaps by going to see a doctor, or by interacting with the "medic" of the group.